comaps/website/content/support/what-gestures-does-organic-maps-support/index.md

   order: 10
 ---

-These are the different gestures that OM supports:
+These are the different gestures that CoMaps supports:

 * Use double tap to zoom in.
 * You can rotate, pan and zoom the map with two fingers gestures.